 72 Environmental co-benefits are described as, "Degree to which the project or programme promotes positive environmental externalities such as air quality, soil quality, conservation, biodiversity, etc.".
 GCF/B.09/23.
+73 "Potential for externalities in the form of expected improvements, for women and men as relevant, in areas such as

-73 "Potential for externalities in the form of expected improvements, for women and men as relevant, in areas such as health and safety, access to education, improved regulation and/or cultural preservation."
-GCF/B.09/23.
-74 Green Climate Fund, "Results management framework: Independent Evaluation Unit recommendations to improve the Results Management Framework" (Songdo, South Korea, 2018).
+74 Green Climate Fund, "Results management framework: Independent Evaluation Unit recommendations to improve Results Management Framework" (Songdo, South Korea, 2018).
 77 Ibid.

 FUND DESIGN AND APPROVAL MONITORING AND REPORTING communities, including gender considerations.
-This is done along with identifying and describing how the project/programme will avoid or mitigate negative impacts, in compliance with the ESP of the AF.
-75 The AF also requires that the estimated co-benefits be quantified whenever possible, and all proposed projects/programmes shall demonstrate compliance with the environmental and social principles as outlined in the ESP.
-The AF has also adopted a guidance document for project proponents to utilize when designing project- or programme-level results frameworks and developing baselines to submit to the AF.
-76
+This is done along with identifying and describing how the project/programme will avoid or mitigate negative impacts, in compliance with the ESP of the AF.75 The AF also requires that the estimated co-benefits be quantified whenever possible, and all proposed projects/programmes shall demonstrate compliance with the environmental and social principles as outlined in the ESP.
+The AF has also adopted a guidance document for project proponents to utilize when designing project- or programme-level results frameworks and developing baselines to submit to the AF.76